 Since then we’ve sort of gone our separate ways and done our own things career-wise, but we’ve all remained good virtual friends.
 One of our members, Donna Currie of Cookistry, has gone on to write this beautiful book called Make Ahead Bread.

-Donna was always my go-to resource when I needed help with baking yeast breads like cinnamon vanilla swirl bread or cranberry walnut bread.
+Donna was always my go-to resource when I needed help with baking yeast breads like cinnamon swirl bread or cranberry walnut bread.
 She always had the answers I needed.
 Needless to say, I am absolutely thrilled that she published this beautiful book.
 I know it’s going to be one that I constantly go back to when I need to bake some bread.

 I don’t know about you, but the hardest part of making yeast bread is coordinating rising times, baking times, etc. Trying to get it on the table at the right time is always such a challenge.
 Maybe it’s just because I have two attention-demanding tiny humans at my feet 24/7.